CZ3003-MVPs/SSAD-PROJECT/README.md

 - Run the file to play!

 ### Documentation
-Documentations can be found in the docs folder.
+Code documentations can be found in the docs folder.

 ### Motivation
 We wanted to create a simple game to teach programming concepts like conditionals, loops and functions.